ansonuser/ansonwang/content/post/anchor_free.md

 {{< figure src="/ansonwang/images/centerpooling.png" >}}

 The Center Pooling module performs accumulated maximum pooling in both **horizontal and vertical directions**.
-This ensures that only a point truly located at the object's center can simultaneously perceive strong feature information from the object's four boundaries (top, bottom, left, and right).
+This ensures that only a point truly located at the object's center can simultaneously perceive strong feature information from the object's four boundaries (top left, bottom right).

 > ** Potential Center Pooling Issue:** Due to its four-directional accumulated maximum design, Center Pooling can be susceptible to **cross-object interference**.
 For instance, when a small object is near a large one, the small object's center may erroneously aggregate high-intensity features from the larger object's boundaries, potentially inflating the confidence of the small object's center and increasing the risk of false positives.

 ### 2. Cascade Corner Pooling (CCP) and Enhanced Localization

 CCP's main goal is to improve the accuracy of corner localization, which in turn contributes indirectly to more stable corner pairings and reduced grouping errors.